ietf-teep/architecture/draft-ietf-teep-architecture.md

     device, the Device Administrator may choose to remotely administrate a device through a TAM.

-  - Trust Anchor: A public key in a device whose corresponding private key is held by an entity implicitly trusted by the device.
+  - Trust Anchor: As defined in {{RFC6024}} and {{I-D.ietf-suit-manifest}},
+    "A trust anchor represents an authoritative entity via a public key and associated data.
+The public key is used to verify digital signatures, and the associated data is used to constrain the types of information for which the trust anchor is authoritative."
     The Trust Anchor may be a certificate or it may be a raw public key along with additional data if necessary such as its public key algorithm and parameters.

-    The Trust Anchor is normally stored in a location that resists unauthorized modification, insertion, or replacement.
-The digital fingerprint of a Trust Anchor may be stored along with the Trust Anchor certificate or public key.
-A device can use the fingerprint to uniquely identify a Trust Anchor.
-    The Trust Anchor private key owner can sign certificates of other public keys, which conveys trust about those keys to the device.
-    A certificate signed by the Trust Anchor communicates that the private key holder of the signed certificate is trusted by the Trust Anchor holder, and can therefore be trusted by the device.
-    Trust Anchors in a device may be updated by an authorized party when a Trust Anchor should be deprecated or a new Trust Anchor should be added.
+  - Trust Anchor Store: As defined in {{RFC6024}}, "A trust anchor store is a set of one or more trust anchors stored in a device.
+    A device may have more than one trust anchor store, each of which may be used by one or more applications."
+As noted in {{I-D.ietf-suit-manifest}}, a trust anchor store must resist modification against unauthorized insertion, deletion, and modification.

   - Trusted Application (TA): An application component that runs in a TEE.